 The IRS is not responsible for a lost refund if you enter the wrong account information.
-You should check with your financial institution to get the correct routing and account numbers and make sure your deposit will be accepted.
-Do not use the routing number on a deposit slip if it is different from the routing number on your checks.
+You can check with your financial institution to get the correct routing and account numbers and make sure your deposit will be accepted.

 Specific Instructions